pallupz/covid-vaccine-booking/README.md

 - https://github.com/bombardier-gif/covid-vaccine-booking : I haven't tried this personally but, it looks like a promising, completely automated solution that would require a bit more setting up.

 ### Usage:
-If you don't already have Python and do not know to set it up, instructions are at the bottom.
+If you don't already have Python and do not know how to set it up, instructions are at the bottom.
 Do that and come back here.

 Use **Python 3.7** and install all the dependencies with the below.
 This is a one-time activity (for anyone not familiar with Python)
 ```